vodquang96/django-anymail/docs/esps/mailgun.rst

       Earlier Anymail releases did not check for these cases, and attachments without filenames/Content-IDs would be ignored by Mailgun without notice.

+**Display name problems with punctuation and non-ASCII characters** Mailgun does not correctly handle certain display names in :mailheader:`From`, :mailheader:`To`, and other email headers.
+If a display name includes *both* non-ASCII characters and certain punctuation (such as parentheses), the resulting email will use a non-standard encoding that causes some email clients to display additional `"` or `\\"` characters wrapping the display name.
+(Verified and reported to Mailgun engineering 3/2022.
+See `Anymail issue #270`_ for examples and specific details.)

 **Envelope sender uses only domain**
   Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to select your Mailgun :ref:`sender domain <mailgun-sender-domain>`.
 For